 We may not be into seeking out the best museums or spend hours touring historical sites, but when it comes to learning about a city, and a culture, we tend to look straight to its food.
 What kind of ingredients are used?
 How is the food prepared?
 What are the dining habits of the local people?
 How can I spend time eating with the locals?
+This is exactly what we wanted to do when visiting Athens, Greece.

 Which is why an Alternative Athens tour, which promised a home-cooked lunch in an Athenian home, sounded perfect.